Tom Dienhart, BTN.com Senior Writer, December 14, 2011

-Fans love to debate it: What were the best bowl games in my school’s history?
+Fans love to debate it: What were the best bowl games in my school?s history?
 Well, with the postseason on our doorstep, here are my picks for the top three postseason efforts for the 10 Big Ten schools in action this season.
 Let the debate begin.
 You can bet there are a lot of Rose Bowl games listed in this post.
 What makes The Grandaddy of Them All so special?
-Watch now as BTN host Mike Hall gives you a brief history of the popular bowl.

 TOP 3 ILLINOIS BOWLS